Thank you to all HPHS EGT pathway supporters, including key partners:

 Other: EGT students can participate in FIRST Robotics, an engineering competition where students collaborate during the year to solve a robotics challenge.

 A Note About Internships: Paid internship experiences are made possible through the generous support of the Gawlicki Family Foundation.
-For summer 2020, 67 HPHS students had paid internships, and the Gawlicki Family Foundation has pledged to continue support of paid internships at HPHS through 2023.
+For 2022, over 25 HPHS students had paid internships, and the Gawlicki Family Foundation has pledged to continue supporting paid internships at HPHS through 2023.

 We remain grateful to Hartford Public High School for their partnership with this effort.
 We offer continued thanks to Raytheon Technologies and the Gawlicki Family Foundation who provide the resources necessary to make this inspired learning pathway a true opportunity for hundreds of public school students in Hartford.